IfThenERROR/autoedit/README.txt

 --rename : Rename the file to a Kodi compatible format using filebot.
 --wait : Do not start processing immediately, just queue the video.

 Also create a seccond profile for movies as filebot can't reliably distinguish between movies and series.
-All settings here are the same as above, but „Post-Processor Command“ is „Post-Processor Command“ enter autoedit --input "%f" --comskip --transcode mpeg2_mmal h264_omx 1800k --rename --movie --wait“
+All settings here are the same as above, but „Post-Processor Command“ is „Post-Processor Command“ enter „autoedit --input "%f" --comskip --transcode mpeg2_mmal h264_omx 1800k --rename --movie --wait“

 Caveats:
-Quite many TV networks suck big time in properly labeling their broadcasts.
+– Quite many TV networks suck big time in properly labeling their broadcasts.
 They add fancy additions to series' titles, don't use the correct fields in the metadata and generally mess things up a lot.
 I wrote the postscript as robust as possible, and tried to remove the most common junk.
 But still sometimes the tags are just too messed up.
 So it doesn't hurt to check your recording folder and the postscript's log some here and then.
 If you regularly have problems with a series you can edit the script.
 The corresponding code is somewhere around line 100.
-Your video directory in the settings.txt may not contain blank spaces as Comskip is not able to handle these.
+– Your video directory in the settings.txt may not contain blank spaces as Comskip is not able to handle these.
-Also Comskip is currently not capable of decoding in hardware on the little Raspberry.
+– Also Comskip is currently not capable of decoding in hardware on the little Raspberry.
 So running on HD videos is kinda slow.
-If your system crashed not all is lost.
+– If your system crashed not all is lost.
 Again the script is designed to be robust.
 You can resume an interupted run by entering „autoedit --forcerun“.
 This will try to pick up where it left.